Search

 One of the most common challenges when analyzing non-conductive samples with a scanning electron microscope (SEM) is the charging effect.
 Without a conductive path, the electrons accumulate at the surface, resulting in a distorted image with skewed grayscale values.
 Although, in some cases, adjusting electron beam parameters and imaging conditions can be sufficient for mitigating charge build-up, sputter coating a conductive layer remains the most effective method for reducing sample charging.
 Gold and platinum are the most common metals used for sputter coating SEM samples.

-In this blog post, we will offer an overview of sputter coating and discuss the different advantages gold and platinum offer to optimize SEM imaging of non-conductive samples.
+In this blog post, we will offer an overview of sputter coating for SEM applications and discuss the different advantages gold and platinum offer to optimize SEM imaging of non-conductive samples.

 What is the charging effect?